 Ricky Sexton

-Ricky is a graduate student in physics who is interested in the effects of lipid membranes on signaling proteins.
+Ricky graduated from ASU with a doctorate in physics in December of 2023.
 He did a research rotation project in Fall 2017, where he was working on a computational method for performing pKa calculations, namely our open source propkatraj method.
-He has since done work on small molecule parameterization and the effects of external electric fields on EGFR.
+He has since done work on small molecule parameterization for CFTR channel-blockers and the effects of external electric fields on EGFR.
 He has also investigated membrane properties in molecular dynamics (MD) simulations.
-His main work has been investigating GPCR-cholesterol interactions using coarse-grained MD.
+His main work has been investigating GPCR-cholesterol interactions using coarse-grained MD and developed a Bayesian framework to analyze the MD data.
 He would like to better understand how the lipid environment effects protein signaling/transport and build models that can explain the behavior.

 Publications